linuxdeepin/deepin-manual/manual-assets/personal/dde-file-manager/en_US/index.md

 ## Overview

-As the core component to manage files, File Manager is a powerful, easy-to-use tool with an elegant and simple interface.
-Full-featured, well-designed, efficient-improved, File Manager will be a good help in your daily life and work.
+File Manager is a powerful, simple and easy-to-use file management tool.
+It follows the classic function and layout of traditional file manager, and simplifies the user operation and adds many features.
+The open-and-shut navigation bar, the search box with intelligent identification, a variety of views and sorting let you manage files easily.
+It's beyond classic, just to give you a better experience!

 ![1|overview](jpg/overview.png)